Abramstvo cupboard

 Elena PolenovaMoreover, as a specialist in ceramics, Polenova became the driving force behind the establishment of a ceramic workshop and also a short-lived embroidery workshop.
 Writing to Elizaveta Mamontova, on 27 September 1886, she states that they should “with all power try to save the precious remains of folk art.”
 Her efforts were not in vain.
 Under Polenova, the workshops flourished and many items were sold in Russia and abroad.

 It is also interesting to note that Polenova also challenged the gender roles that had been historically assigned to the fine and decorative arts.
 She experimented with oil paints, which most art institutions allowed only males to study.
 Meanwhile, her male colleagues began to experiment with what were considered more feminine arts such as ceramics.
-Although academically trained male artists had historically avoided the more practical craftwork, at Abramtsevo painters such as Vasily Polenov, Viktor Vasnetsov, Valentin Serov, Michael Vrubel, Konstantin Korovin, Alexander Golovin became, to a greater or lesser extent, involved with woodworking, ceramics, theatre design, and illustration work.
+Although academically trained male artists had historically avoided the more practical craftwork, at Abramtsevo painters such as Vasily Polenov, Viktor Vasnetsov, Valentin Serov, Michael Vrubel, Konstantin Korovin, Alexander Golovin became, to a greater or lesser extent, involved with woodworking, ceramics, Theater design, and illustration work.
 Their involvement not only raised the artistic level of the crafts, but paved the way for future generations of artists to work in these disciplines.
-One need only think of the dynamic theatre sets of avant-gardists such as Natalya Goncharova and Lyubov Popova or the ceramics of Kazimir Malevich and Ilya Chashnik.
+One need only think of the dynamic Theater sets of avant-gardists such as Natalya Goncharova and Lyubov Popova or the ceramics of Kazimir Malevich and Ilya Chashnik.

 Nesting dolls created at AbramtsevoAs nationalism became the new paradigm in 19th century European art, both the Mamontovs and the influential critic Vladimir Stasov began propagating “Russianness” in the hopes of establishing “great Russian art.”
 Inspired by the adventure of exploring Russia’s cultural heritage – peasant art, icons, miniatures, church architecture, literature, drama, and fairytales – they began to encourage their integration with the arts (painting, sculpture, architecture) and crafts (furniture, ceramics and embroidery).
 The art produced there would have a lasting influence on the Russian art world.